 All websites need strong SEO compatibility to stay in business.
-Both Shopify and WooCommerce are very robust platforms and are equally good at attracting customers with their e-commerce SEO toolkits.
+Shopify and WooCommerce are very robust platforms and equally good at attracting customers with their e-commerce SEO toolkits.

 SEO helps your online business be more discoverable.
 Good SEO helps your site appear higher in search results pages (SERPs), so potential customers find you easily.
 Good SEO will help you get more traffic, sell more products (and sell faster), and ultimately boost your revenue.

 WordPress is a powerful and popular platform due to its specialized SEO plugins that boost site ranking.
-WooCommerce is compatible with all modern SEO standards, and even the plugin itself used SEO-optimized code.
+WooCommerce is compatible with all modern SEO standards, and even the plugin uses SEO-optimized code.

 You can install plugins like WooCommerce’s Yoast SEO tool on your WordPress website, allowing you to get an edge over your competition.
 Yoast automatically suggests things you can do to help make your product or webpage get better SEO.